fcrespel/jka-exporter/README.md

 ## Usage

-The following commands can be used to run the exporter with [Docker](https://docs.docker.com/engine/).
+The following commands can be used to run the exporter as a [Docker](https://docs.docker.com/engine/) container.

 ```bash
 # Show syntax help